NatLibFi/Discourse-Crowd/README.md

 ### Configuration ###

-Before running configuring the library, you need to install the library dependencies for the project via composer.
+Before configuring the library, you need to install the library dependencies for the project via composer.
 Easiest way to do this is to run:

 ```
 php -r "readfile('https://getcomposer.org/installer');" | php